-From the outside looking in, a career in restaurant management ticks all the boxes:
+From the outside looking in, a career in restaurant management can seem exciting, fun, and rewarding:

 Restaurant managers are superheroes in their own right, but even Superman had his Achilles heel.
 What’s a restaurant manager’s kryptonite?
 Burnout.